jon-harper/OmniBox/docs/tour.md

   <figcaption>The assembled core components of an OmniBox.</figcaption>
 </figure>

-There are two types of Core components: Base and Main Body.
-A typical OmniBox build has two parts for the base and three for the main body.
+There are two (2) types of Core components: Base and Main Body.
+A typical OmniBox build has two (2) parts for the base and three (3) for the main body.

-The Unified base can be printed instead of the front and rear base pieces.
+The Unified base can be printed instead of the front and rear Base pieces.

 <div markdown class="jh-grid-container jh-grid-3">
 <div markdown>